pulumi/docs/pulumi-hugo/themes/default/content/registry/packages/gcp/how-to-guides/gce-webserver.md

     Permalink: https://app.pulumi.com/lukehoban/webservergcp-dev/updates/2
     ```

 1. We can use `pulumi stack output` to get the value of stack outputs from the CLI.
 So we can `curl` the virtual machine instance to see the HTTP server running there.
-Stack outputs can also be viewed on the Pulumi Console.
+Stack outputs can also be viewed on the Pulumi Service.

     ```bash
     $ curl $(pulumi stack output instanceIP)